Welcome to our study on Generative AI effectiveness in email ✨

 Participant Information

-Our DPIA outlines how we ensure your data is used responsibly and securely.
+Learn how we ensure your data is handled responsibly through our DPIA.

 View the DPIA

-Our DMP details the procedures we follow to manage and protect your data throughout the study.
+Understand the procedures for managing and protecting your data throughout the study.

 View the DMP